 - † [19: Colossians 2.16] Now the big question: How much of this applies to us?
 Do you know, observing the Sabbath is never commanded for Christians in the New Testament?
-It is the only one of the ten commandments not repeated for the church. - Paul wrote to the Colossians that they should not let anyone judge them by whether or not they celebrated the Sabbath.
-Colossians 2.16 ESV: Therefore let no one pass judgment on you in questions of food and drink, or with regard to a festival or a new moon or a Sabbath. - In any case, the Sabbath was sundown Friday to sundown Saturday, not on Sunday when Christians typically have worshipped from the very earliest days of the church.
-So even when we come in to worship on Sunday, you and I are not following the Sabbath law of Israel. - † [20: Ignatius/circles] And that's ok: churches like Seventh Day Adventists actually misunderstand scripture: they do not understand that the covenant for the church differs from that which was for
+It is the only one of the ten commandments not repeated for the church. - Paul told the Colossians they should not let anyone judge them by whether they celebrated the Sabbath.
+Colossians 2.16 NIV: Therefore do not let anyone judge you by what you eat or drink, or with regard to a religious festival, a New Moon celebration or a Sabbath day. - In any case, the Sabbath was sundown Friday to sundown Saturday, not on Sunday when Christians typically have worshipped from the very earliest days of the church.
+So even when we come in to worship on Sunday, you and I are not following the Sabbath law of Israel.

-Israel before Christ.
+- † [20: Ignatius/circles] And that's ok: churches like Seventh Day Adventists misunderstand scripture in that they do not understand that the covenant for the church differs from that which was for Israel before Christ.
 Jesus said he was inaugurating the New Covenant to replace the Mosaic one [Luke 22.20].
-In this era, God has different requirements for his people.

-- We have a new three circle paradigm: God is in authority over everything; his saved people, the church, are to reflect God's character, represent God in daily life, reproduce the image of God through evangelism and raising up children to walk with God, and rule as God's stewards, meaning we are God's ambassadors to the people and people groups who do not know him yet. - The early church documents after the New Testament reveal that Christians began worshiping on Sunday, the first day of the week, while the apostles were still alive, to commemorate Christ's resurrection [Svigel; Didache 14.1].
+In this era, God has different requirements for his people. - We have a new three circle paradigm: God is in authority over everything; his saved people, the church, are to reflect God's character, represent God in daily life, reproduce the image of God through evangelism and raising up children to walk with God, and rule as God's stewards, meaning we are God's ambassadors to the people and people groups who do not yet know him. - Early church documents reveal that Christians began worshiping on Sunday, the first day of the week, while the apostles were still alive, to commemorate Christ's resurrection [Svigel; Didache 14.1].
 Ignatius [the pastor in Antioch] to the Magnesians 9.1: ...those who were brought up in the ancient order of things have come to the possession of a new hope, no longer observing the Sabbath, but living in the observance of the Lord's Day [Sunday]... - So our sixth main point is that the Sabbath law does not apply to the church.